MannyHuang/fullstack_notes/JavaScript.md

 - simplify the task of writing iterators.
 - produces a sequence of results instead of a single value
 - a function which returns an object on which you can call next()

+## History
+- 1990 Tim Berners-Lee
+  create first browser and server
+- 1991 High performance computing act
+  provide funding for first popular browser: Mosaic
+- 1993 Mosaic released on Unix, Mac, Windows no Js yet, just DOM (not standardized)
+- 1994 - 2000 netscape dominated
+  tried to make things more interactive java on the web? no
+- 1995 Brendan Eich put scheme on browser (Js born) first version of Js born (called Mocha) created in 10 days syntax like Java firt class function like Scheme dynamic typing like lisp prototypes like self second version call liveScript by the end of the year: JavaScript
+- 1996 Microsft market JavaScript as JScript
+- 1997 First EcmaScript standarization
+  no strict equality, regex, trycatch
+- 1999 ES3
+  yes strict equality,
+- 2003 Douglas Crockford
+  created JSON
+- 2000s ES3.1 & ES4 happend at the same time
+- 2006 JQuery born
+  first mature library to bridge the gap between browsers
+- 2007 Atwood's law
+  any application that can be written in JavaSciprt, will eventually be written in JavaScript
+- 2008 chrome and V8 engine born
+- 2009 Ryan Dahl invented NodeJs
+- 2009 ES5 based on ES3.1
+  strict mode, json support
+- 2010 frameworks for SPA
+  angular: declaritive
+  backbone: imperitive
+  coffescript: made transpiling popular
+  underscore: utility library
+- 2015 ES6
+  babel
+  typescript
+  react